-Goal (Include and identify all goals from Section 2, if applicable) Related State and Local Priorities (from Section 2) Actions and Services Level of Service (Indicate if school- wide or Update Reviev of actions actions/ projected to be provided in years 2 and 3)?
-What are the anticipated expenditures for each action (including funding source)? of services LCAP YEAR Year 1: 2014-15 Year 2: 2015-16 Year 3: 2016-17 3.8: In addition to services provided to low-income students, parents of EL students will receive assistance including translation services and English and computer classes .
+Goal (Include and identify all goals from Section 2, if applicable) Related State and Local Priorities (from Section 2) Actions and Services Level of Service (Indicate if school- wide or Annual Update: Review of actions/ services What actions are performed or services provided in each year (and are projected to be provided in years 2 and 3)?
+What are the anticipated expenditures for each action (including funding source)? аррисавісу LEA-W LEA-wide) LCAP YEAR Year 1: 2014-15 Year 2: 2015-16 Year 3: 2016-17 3.8: In addition to services provided to low-income students, parents of EL students will receive assistance including translation services and English and computer classes .
 District- wide \$10,000 \$10,000 \$10,000 3.9: Redesignated Fluent English Proficient (RFEP) students will receive services including, but not limited to, the services provided to all low-income students.
 District- wide \$100,000 \$100,000 \$100,000 3.10: Support the enhancement of school climate through smooth operations and processes.
 District- wide \$185,582 \$192,504 \$221,746 3.11: Conduct a review of policies and procedures relating to discipline to incorporate restorative justice practices, where appropriate, and emphasize maintaining student connections to the learning program.
 Ensure discipline policies and student handbooks are available, in home languages, via the school and district websites.
 District- wide \$10,000 \$10,000 \$10,000 school wide, countywide, or charter wide manner as specified in 5 CCR 15496.
 For school districts with below 55 percent of enrollment of unduplicated pupils in the district or below 40 percent of enrollment of unduplicated pupils at a school site in the LCAP year, when using supplemental and concentration funds in a district-wide or school wide manner, the school district must additionally describe how the services provided are the most effective use of funds to meet the district's goals for unduplicated pupils in the state priority areas.
 (See 5 CCR 15496(b) for guidance.)